Ordinary Differential Equations 2

 Relation to other units

-This unit develops the ordinary differential equations material in Calculus 1.
+This unit develops the ordinary differential equations material in ODEs, Curves and Dynamics.
 Partial differential equations are treated in a separate unit, Applied Partial Differential Equations 2.
 Together with Multivariable Calculus and Methods of Complex Functions, these courses provide essential tools for mathematical methods and applied mathematics units at Levels 3 and 4.
-Multivariable Calculus is recommended but not required as a co-requisite.

 By the end of this unit students will be able to:

 - recognize basic types of differential equations and understand the features of linear equations in particular.

 - use phase plane analysis to investigate equations which are not easily solvable.

 - apply the notions of equilibrium, linearization, stability and bifurcation to problems arising in physics, biology and engineering etc.